 RMS: I keep these between -20 and -15dB

 I’m sure some of you may be wondering about LUFS.
 I don’t pay much attention to it until I’m at the mastering stage.
+Don’t worry, there will be a mastering post in the near future.

 5. Stereo Imaging: